hassani0393/cheatsheets/packagemanagement.md

     yum list installed:

-Clean yum db and cache for fresh and curroption removal
+Clean YUM DB and cache for refreshment and curroption removal

     yum clean all: